 This example shows how simple applying conditional rendering is.
 When the condition is true, e.g.

 isLoading is set, then some loading JSX will be returned.
 Note the usage of the

-&& which means when this is set, include this.
-The JSX will be skipped when the condition is false.
+&& which means when this is truthy, then run the second part of the condition.
+The JSX will be skipped when the condition is

 Rendering child components